MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/assess-office-compatibility.md

 There are individual add-in management settings for each supported Office application.
 They are located in the following paths:

-- User Configuration\Administrative Templates\ _Office application name_\Miscellaneous\List of managed add-ins
+- User Configuration\Policies\Administrative Templates\ _Office application name_\Miscellaneous\List of managed add-ins

-- User Configuration\Administrative Templates\ _Office application name_\Miscellaneous\Block all unmanaged add-ins
+- User Configuration\Policies\Administrative Templates\ _Office application name_\Miscellaneous\Block all unmanaged add-ins

 ### Phase out earlier versions of Office